Michelle Bachelet: 2005–2006 presidential election

+Bachelet's campaign, run under the slogan "Estoy contigo" ("I'm with you"), emphasized her approachability and combined continuity with the popular government of Ricardo Lagos with the promise of a shift toward a "citizens' government".
+Her platform rested on three pillars: strengthening social protection (including pension reform, expanded preschool education, guaranteed funding for higher education, an expanded AUGE health plan, and a new ministry of citizen security), promoting economic development (maintaining the structural surplus policy while boosting support for small and medium enterprises and creating a ministry of the environment), and democratizing the political system (automatic voluntary voter registration, ending the binomial electoral system, and promoting gender equality and anti-discrimination measures, while stopping short of endorsing same-sex marriage).

 In the December 2005 election, Bachelet ran against three candidates: Sebastián Piñera from the center-right (RN), Joaquín Lavín from the right-wing (UDI), and Tomás Hirsch from the left (JPM).
 As predicted by opinion polls, she didn't receive the absolute majority needed to win the election outright, obtaining 46% of the vote.
 On 15 January 2006, she went on to face Piñera in the runoff election and won the presidency with 53.5% of the vote, becoming Chile's first female president and the first woman in Latin America to reach the presidency through a direct election without being the wife of a previous head of state or political leader.
+With her victory, she also became only the sixth woman to serve as a head of state in Latin American history, after Nicaragua's Violeta Chamorro, Argentina's María Estela Martínez de Perón, Bolivia's Lidia Gueiler Tejada, Ecuador's Rosalía Arteaga, and Panama's Mireya Moscoso, and the second to be democratically elected in South America after Guyana's Janet Jagan.

 On 30 January 2006, Bachelet was declared President-elect by the Elections Certification Court (Tricel) and announced her cabinet, which, for the first time, was composed of an equal number of men and women, as promised during her campaign.
 To reflect the balance of power within the Coalition, Bachelet named seven ministers from the Christian Democrat Party (PDC), five from the Party for Democracy (PPD), four from the Socialist Party (PS), one from the Social Democrat Radical Party (PRSD), and three without party affiliation.
+In the days that followed, the nominations for subsecretaries and regional intendants observed the same principle of gender parity.